Chapter 11: Every Light On

 Not from the dreams.
 From the motel in Fells Point, from the other side of the connecting door when the dream residue was still on both of them and she made a sound in her sleep that came through the wall and into his chest and stayed.
 He knows whose throat makes that sound.
 He knows what it costs her.

 He runs.
 The dark gives him nothing to run toward.
-His hands sweep the space in front of him — scarred thumb, callus ridge, his hands, finally and completely his — and they find nothing.
+His hands sweep the space in front of him — his hands, finally and completely his — and they find nothing.
 No wall to assess.
 No hinge to work.
 No door to open.
 No one to reach.
 He has carried two men’s competence in these hands.
 Harmon’s patience.
 Ostrowski’s certainty.
 He could loosen a zip tie for circulation or pour accelerant along a baseboard with professional precision.
-All that borrowed knowledge, all that steady dark capability, and none of it helps him here.
+All that borrowed knowledge, all that quiet dark capability, and none of it helps him here.
 There is nothing to grip.
 Nothing to break.
 Nothing to build.

 His hands are his own and they are useless.